 You will receive updates on new resources, research, case studies, training, events, and related news.

 Launched in December 2012, 'The Power Behind Festivals' is a Guide to Sustainable Power at Outdoor Events.

-The report claims that any festival, regardless of size, location, or theme can save at least 10% on their energy bill by following the ideas within.
+Based on initial findings, it is estimated that any festival, regardless of size, location, or theme, can save at least 10% on their energy bill by following the ideas within.

-As with all our work, we are looking at how the learning’s from one sector, in this case festivals, can be transferred to other creative industries.
+As with all our work, Julie's Bicycle is looking at how the learnings from one sector, in this case music festivals, can be transferred to other creative industries.
 We have already begun talking about this with the Green Theatre Network in relation to outdoor and site specific work.